Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

-"Public" - Anyone can view the contents of the group "Private" - Only members can view the content of the group "HiddenMembership" - Only members can view the content of the group and only members can view the members list of the group.
+"Public" - Anyone can view the contents of the group "Private" - Only members can view the content of the group "HiddenMembership" - Only members can view the content of the group and only members, owners, Global/Company Administrator, User Administrator and Helpdesk Administrators can view the members list of the group.

 If no value is provided, the default value will be "Public".